-At the core of our work is the incorporation of DevSecOps methodologies, which inform the foundation and structure of every project we undertake and product we built for our clients including MOJ, DWP.
-Implementing DevSecOps is crucial for businesses in order to maintain the security of their software and applications while also increasing their speed to market.
+At the core of our work is the incorporation of DevSecOps methodologies, which inform the foundation and structure of every project we undertake and product we build for our clients, including for MOJ and DWP.
+Implementing DevSecOps is crucial for businesses to maintain the security of their software and applications while also increasing their speed to market.

-You could test the code changes for security vulnerabilities through a CI system even before any artifact is created, and then you could test again in between each stage to make sure the true artifcats are being passed to the next stage.
+You could test the code changes for security vulnerabilities through a CI system even before any artefact is created, and then you could test again in between each stage to make sure the true artefacts are being passed to the next stage.
 DevSecOps aims to prevent security threats before they occur by implementing best security practices throughout the SDLC with more secure code.

 Once code is in production, it is important to continue monitoring for security issues.
 This can be done through the use of runtime security tools, such as AWS IAM Access Analyzer and AWS Security Hub, as well as regular penetration testing.
 By implementing these measures, we aim to ensure the security of our clients' data, assets, and reputation from the earliest stages of development.

-Organizations can expect to see significant benefits from implementing a DevSecOps process.
+Organisations can expect to see significant benefits from implementing a DevSecOps process, including:

 DevSecOps helps to address security concerns by integrating it into the development process and securing the development environment.
 This is essential for protecting against cyber attacks.
 Some strategies for tackling and mitigating security issues in DevSecOps include: